Academic Classes

 Learn how to manage your money using Dave Ramsey’s curriculum, which focuses on personal finance knowledge and life skills in a student-centered competency-based approach to learning.

-$51/mo plus $20 supply fee paid directly to the teacher
+$55/mo plus $15 supply fee paid directly to the teacher

 Dee Williams

-Textbook: Exploring Creation with Botany, 2nd ed, Text and Notebooking Journal
+Textbook: Exploring Creation with Anatomy and Physiology, 2nd ed, Text and Notebooking Journal

 $62/mo